Zorger27/zorger27.github.io/README.md

 ### This modern and adaptive Landing Page succinctly and visually presents my professional information. ###

 💼 <ins>Site Structure:</ins><br/>
-1️⃣ About Me: projects with GitHub links, skills, languages, education, and work experience.<br/>
+1️⃣ About Me: projects with GitHub links, skills, languages, education and work experience.<br/>
 2️⃣ Diplomas and Certificates: achievements in backend, frontend, design, databases, project management and English.

 📱 The site is fully responsive and works seamlessly on devices of any size.